rebelsky/sams-assorted-musings-reflections/duke-tip-2016.md

 My own occupation and that list of occupations lead to  my first recommendation for you: *Pursue your passions*.
-Each of my students has found something different that is important to him, hir, or zir.
+Each of my students has found something different that is important to him, her, or zir.
 Most of them are privileged enough to make a good living do what is important.
 (Others do what they are good at, and use their income to make it possible for them to spend time on what they value.)
 I can tell you